Video Audition Information

 The sooner, the better as BAA admits students in a rolling basis (first come, first served)

-Would you like to attend an information session?
+Would you like to attend a Zoom information session?

 Are you a BAA Alumni?